syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 'Add slide with blank layout to presentation
 Dim slide As ISlide = pptxDoc.Slides.Add(SlideLayoutType.Blank)

-'Get the excel file as stream
+'Get the Word document file as stream
-Dim wordStream As Stream = File.Open("OleTemplate.docx", FileMode.Open)
+Dim wordDocumentStream As Stream = File.Open("OleTemplate.docx", FileMode.Open)

 'Image to be displayed, This can be any image
 Dim imageStream As Stream = File.Open("OlePicture.png", FileMode.Open)

 'Add an OLE object to the slide
-Dim oleObject As IOleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream)
+Dim oleObject As IOleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordDocumentStream)

 'Set size and position of the OLE object oleObject.Left = 10